enovales/LudumLinguarum/README.md

 Currently only PC games are supported, although there's no technical reason other platforms couldn't be supported -- it's just simpler to work on PC versions of titles.

+(The program has currently only been tested on Windows.
+I'm not sure if it would work running under Mono on Linux or OS X -- if you try it out on one of these platforms, please let me know what you find!)

 # Quick Start

 This walkthrough covers setting up Ludum Linguarum, the Anki desktop client, importing text from a game, exporting it to